Dry Drayton Village Facilities

 The Dry Drayton area is well served with boot sales.

-On Sunday mornings throughout the year, there is a regular boot fair at the Cowley Road Park and Ride site in Cambridge just off the A14.
-It's fast and furious from 7.00am onwards and there is little of interest left when it closes at 1.00pm.
-Again an outdoor sale.
-A reasonable mix of traders and private sellers, but you will often see the same junk here on some stalls that you saw the day before at Oakington.
+It's fast and furious from around 7.00am onwards and there is little of interest left when these close at 1.00pm.
+Again outdoor sales.
+A mix of traders and private sellers, but you will often see the same junk here on some stalls that you saw the day before at Oakington.
 You need to be quick and decisive here if you are to get a bargain.
-Regular traders with books, fruit and veg, short date tinned and packaged food, plants, videos, hardware, tools and clothing.
+Regular traders with fruit and veg, short date tinned and packaged food, CDs, DVDs, books, hardware, tools and clothing.

-For those interested in traveling a bit further afield, try the huge sales at Biggleswade, on the A1 to Old Warden road, on a Sunday morning during the summer - again get there early - they charge a pound admission first thing in the morning (later it is 20P), but early admission is well worth it.
-Well over 100 stalls here during the summer, many of them private sellers.
+For those interested in traveling a bit further afield, try the huge sales at G and M Growers, Biggleswade, on the A1 to Old Warden road, on a Sunday morning during the summer - again get there early - they charge a pound admission first thing in the morning (later it is 20P), but early admission is well worth it.
+Usually over 100 stalls here during the summer, many of them private sellers.
 And on the way back, try a home cooked Sunday morning breakfast at the wonderful wooden cabin restaurant at Seddington Nursery (open 10am) on the A1 northbound carriageway heading back towards St Neots.
 Fabulous!

 Another regular, excellent large sale is held on Sunday mornings beside the A14 at Woolpit, just the other side of Bury St Edmunds.
 Entry there is free.